7 tips for having a successful networking meeting

 This article was written by Gaby Fisch.
 Gaby Fisch is a trained coach and Director of Talent Development at the MaRS Discovery District, Canada’s largest innovation hub.
 She spent 12 years in the corporate sector before heading out to work independently as a career, entrepreneur, and executive coach.
 In 2014, Gaby joined the HR team at the Mars Discovery District, a role which perfectly blends her interests in HR, coaching, business, and social impact.

-Stay tuned for part 2 of this series.
+Stay tuned for next week’s part 2 of this series.

 Want more curated content delivered straight to your inbox?